Intermodal Rail Freight Remains Vital to the Global Shipping Industry

 Efficient and Secure Haulage Solutions by Rail

-Intermodal containerization has proven to be the quickest and safest way to transport fast moving consumer goods (FMCG’s) over long distances, both domestically and internationally.
+Intermodal Rail Freight has proven to be the quickest and safest way to transport fast moving consumer goods (FMCG’s) over long distances, both domestically and internationally.
 Steel Conex boxes travelling by rail remain largely secure from petty theft, especially when fitted with alarms and lock-boxes, and offer complete protection from the weather.

-Different types of shipping container have evolved to haul different consignment types.
+Different types of shipping containers have evolved to haul different consignment types.
 For instance, insulated and refrigerated models are common examples of Conex boxes used to move perishable loads, such as farm produce, beverages and flowers.
 Insulation also helps prevent condensation form forming near the tops of boxes, which is an eternal problem for Corten steel shipping containers and can damage furniture and dry goods.

 The Train Takes the Strain